Xiang Lang

-Xiang Lang (160s - 247), courtesy name Juda, was an official and scholar of the state of Shu Han during the Three Kingdoms period of China.
+Xiang Lang (160s-247), courtesy name Juda, was an official and scholar of the state of Shu Han during the Three Kingdoms period of China.
 He previously served under the warlords Liu Biao and Liu Bei (later the founding emperor of Shu Han) in the late Eastern Han dynasty.
 In 243, Xiang Lang resigned and spent the remaining years of his life reading, writing, proofreading and editing various classical texts.
 By the time of his death in 247, he was one of the foremost book collectors of his time and a major source of influence for many later scholars.
 He was an uncle of the Shu general Xiang Chong.

 Early career

-Xiang Lang was from Xiangyang Commandery, Jing Province and was born in Yicheng, Hubei.
-In his youth, Xiang Lang was a student of Sima Hui alongside Han Song, Pang Tong, Xu Shu and Zhuge Liang.
-Among them, all were close and friendly.
-Known for his intelligence, he was appointed as the Chief of Linju County by Liu Biao.
+Xiang Lang was born in Yicheng, Xiangyang Commandery, which is present-day Yicheng, Hubei.
+In his youth, Xiang Lang was a student of Sima Hui alongside Xu Shu, Han Song and Pang Tong.
+All of them, were close and friendly.
+He was appointed as the Chief of Linju (臨沮長) by Liu Biao.
 Upon Liu Biao's death, Xiang Lang went to serve under Liu Bei.

 Service under Liu Bei

-After Liu Bei conquered the lands south of the Yangtze River, he put Xiang Lang in charge of all military and civil affairs of Mushan, Yidao, Yiling and Zigui counties.
-After Liu Bei seized control of Yi Province (covering present-day Sichuan and Chongqing) from Liu Zhang in 214, he appointed Xiang Lang as the Administrator of Baxi Commandery.
-Later, Xiang Lang was reassigned to serve as the Administrator of Zangke Commandery and then as the Administrator of Fangling Commandery.
+After Liu Bei conquered the lands south of the Yangtze River, he assigned Xiang Lang as Commander (督) of Mu (巫), Yidao (夷道), Yiling (夷陵) and Zigui (秭歸) in charge of military and civil affairs of the four counties.
+After Liu Bei seized control of Yi Province (covering present-day Sichuan and Chongqing) from Liu Zhang in 214, he appointed Xiang Lang as the Administrator of Baxi Commandery (巴西太守).
+Soon, Xiang Lang was reassigned to serve as the Administrator of Zangke Commandery (牂牁太守) then as the Administrator of Fangling Commandery (房陵太守).